serverless/blog/posts/2017-11-14-abcs-of-iam-permissions.md

 - Basic IAM concepts
 - The two kinds of IAM entities with the Serverless Framework
-- Managing permissions with the Serverless Framework usage
+- Managing permissions for the Serverless Framework user
 - Managing permissions with your Lambda functions

 Let's get started!